yochiyochirb/vimrc/README.md

 key333 | value333 | note333
 ```

+For more information, visit https://github.com/junegunn/vim-easy-align or `:help easyalign`.

 ### NERDTree

 A few things at least you have to know about NERDTree are: